Quasinormal modes, Hawking radiation and absorption of the massless scalar field for Bardeen black hole surrounded by perfect fluid dark matter: Conclusion

 \section{Conclusion}

-In summary, this paper has argued that QNMs, Hawking radiation and absorption cross section for the massless scalar field of Bardeen black hole surrounded by PFDM , which described by dark matter parameter and magnetic charge.
+In summary, we have investigated QNMs, Hawking radiation and absorption cross-section for the massless scalar field of Bardeen black hole surrounded by PFDM, which is described by dark matter parameter and magnetic charge.
 Firstly, we have discussed the effective potential taking $l$, $\alpha$, and $g$ as variables.
 Our analysis implies that the barrier height of effective potential increases with the increase of $l$, $\alpha$ and $g$.
-Then, we have carefully performed a study of QNMs of the considered black hole for the massless scalar field with the help of 6th WKB method.
+Then, at the situation of fundamental mode, we have carefully studied QNMs of the considered black hole for the massless scalar field with the help of 6th-order WKB method.
 It has been discovered that the real part of quasinormal frequencies becomes more positive whereas the imaginary part decreases when the value of spherical harmonic index $l$ increases.
 This indicates that the actual frequency of the oscillation increases and the damping decreases with $l$ increasing.
-And it has been found that the real part of quasinormal frequencies grows with dark matter parameter $\alpha$ increasing but the imaginary part first increases and then decreases.
+And it has been found that the real part of quasinormal frequencies increases with dark matter parameter $\alpha$ increasing but the imaginary part first increases and then decreases.
 In other words, the oscillation frequency becomes faster and the decay rate shows a trend of first increasing then decreasing when the value of $\alpha$ increases.
 As magnetic charge $g$ increases, the real part of quasinormal frequencies increases while the imaginary part reduces.
 Namely, $g$ also enhances the actual frequency of the oscillation and depresses decay rate.

-Moreover, we have calculated the power emission rate of the black hole for the massless scalar field using 6th WKB method.
+Moreover, we have calculated the power emission rate of the black hole for the massless scalar field using 6th-order WKB method.
 The result shows that the energy emission rate is impeded by the increase of multiple number $l$ and magnetic charge $g$ while dark matter parameter $\alpha$ enhances it.
-And the location of peak shift to high frequency with the three parameters increasing.
-Besides, it is worth mentioning that $l=1$ and $l=2$ dominant the energy emission rate.
+And the location of peak shifts to high frequency as the three parameters increase separately.